cyntax-js/cyntax-js/README.md

 🌱 I am currently learning Solidity, as well as Cryptography.

-👯 I'm looking to collaborate with people from all over the world.tt
+👯 I'm looking to collaborate with people from all over the world.

 😄 I speak  English .